Skip to content

 PGY1 Community Pharmacy San Diego, California

-The Kaiser Permanente, San Diego PGY1 Community-Based Pharmacy Residency Program will prepare the residency graduates to develop and provide advanced patient care services, become leaders, and practice change agents in the Community-Based pharmacy setting.
+The Kaiser Permanente, San Diego PGY1 Community-Based Pharmacy Residency Program will prepare the residency graduates to develop and provide advanced pharmacy services and to become leaders in the community pharmacy setting.
 Following guidelines set by the American Society of Health-System Pharmacists, our residency program provides thorough training in a variety of specialties.
-It is a 12-month postgraduate curriculum that offers training in community pharmacy, drug information, practice leadership and a variety of ambulatory care services.
-The program is designed and implemented around the resident’s professional and personal goals.
+This program is a 52-week postgraduate curriculum that offers training in community pharmacy, drug information, practice leadership, The program is designed and implemented around the resident’s professional and personal goals.
 The resident is offered a variety of core, elective, and longitudinal experiences.
-The resident will actively participate in Community-Based outreach events, as well as a variety of precepting opportunities.
+The resident will actively participate in community outreach events, as well as a variety of precepting opportunities.
 We are proud to deliver an excellent, practical, and flexible educational experience relevant to today’s clinical pharmacy practice.
 In addition, our program aims to balance rigorous education, service, and life balance, while living in and enjoying the spectacular beaches, beautiful parks and warm climates of San Diego.
-Kaiser Permanente, San Diego PGY1 Community-Based Pharmacy Residency Program is accredited by the American Society of Health-System Pharmacists (ASHP) in conjunction with American Pharmacists Association.

 Program Details